MISP/misp-rfc/sightingdb-format/raw.md

 .# Abstract

-This document describes the format used by SightingDB to give automated context to a given Attribute by counting occurences and tracking times of observability.
+This document describes the format used by SightingDB to give automated context to a given Attribute by counting occurrences and tracking times of observability.
-SightingDB was designed to provide to MISP a Scalable and Fast way to store and retrive Attributes.
+SightingDB was designed to provide to MISP a Scalable and Fast way to store and retrieve Attributes.

 {mainmatter}